ryantbrown/reaktion.js/readme.md

 Reaktion JS
 ========

-Reaktion JS is a simple, lightweight but flexible jQuery plugin for generating responsive, nested navigation menus.
-It allows developers to get up and running extremely quickly and is completely customizable through CSS and plugin options.
+Reaktion JS is a lightweight, flexible jQuery plugin for generating responsive, nested navigation menus.
+It allows developers to get up and running extremely quickly and is completely customizable.
+By default it uses [Font Awesome](http://fortawesome.github.io/Font-Awesome/) instead of images and contains a LESS file with variables for easy customization.
 For more information including documentation and integration examples please visit the [Reaktion JS website](http://reaktionjs.com)

 Demo
 ------

-You can view several different demo's on the Reaktion JS [Project Website](http://reaktionjs.com/demos)
+You can view the different demo's on the [Reaktion JS website](http://reaktionjs.com/demos)

 Usage
 ------

-Add the css file to the `<head>` of your document (Font Awesome is optional but recommended):
+Add the css file to the `<head>` of your document (Font Awesome is optional but recommended, please see the [customization](#customization) section for details):

 ```html
 <link rel="stylesheet" href="/css/reaktion.css" />